Developer’s Quick Start with the Ouster Python SDK

 Iterating over Scans

-Once we have successfully obtain a handle to the ScanSource we can iterate over LidarScan
+We have successfully obtained a handle to the ScanSource we can iterate over LidarScan

 objects stored in the